-BROWARD HEALTH'S MASTER-BUSINESS AND PROCUREMENT CODE
+BROWARD HEALTH'S BUSINESS AND PROCUREMENT CODE

-I. INTRODUCTION, AND PURPOSE, SCOPE AND APPLICATION OF THIS CODE
+I. INTRODUCTION, PURPOSE, SCOPE AND APPLICATION OF THIS CODE

-The North Broward Hospital District d/b/a Broward Health (""Broward Health""), a special taxing district of the State of Florida, was originally established and created through its enabling legislation by the Florida Legislature in 1951 under chapter 27438, Laws of Florida, and such enabling legislationwhich was recodified in Chapter 2006-347, Laws of Florida, and subsequently amended by 2007-299, Laws of Floridaas amended (collectively, the ""District's Charter"").
-As a special taxing district, Broward Health is not necessarily subject to all Florida state laws and regulations relating to Pbusiness and procurement matters.
-However, Broward Health must but must still, and it is the policy of Broward Health to, conduct its business efficiently, with integrity, and in compliance with all applicable laws and regulations.: Accordingly, and consistent with the District's Charter, the Board of Commissioners of North Broward Hospital District (the "Board") establishes this Business and Procurement Code (the "Code")t is the policy of Broward Health, to provide guidance to Broward Health in its business affairs and the conduct of orderly administrative procurements under ordinary circumstances consistent with its Charter, to for the purposes of promote promoting competitive, fair, open, and transparent Procurement procurement processes for to facilitate its-Broward Health's effective and efficient operation, to reduce the appearance of improprieties and opportunities of favoritism, and to establish public confidence in the process by which commodities commodities and contractual services Services are procured.
-To that end to that end, the purpose of this Master Procurement Code (the "Code") is tothis Code shall govern and apply to the conduct of business and Procurement purchase of goodCommodities and serviceServices by Broward Health, and to facilitate such goals and processes, except as otherwise provided in this Code, under applicable law, the terms of a particular grant or funding source, or to the extent a more specific Board resolution or other policy of the Board of Commissioners of North Broward Hospital District (the "Board") applies to the particular business affairs or the specific type s-of Procurement procurements, including, but not limited to, those for design and construction services.
+The North Broward Hospital District d/b/a Broward Health ("Broward Health"), a special taxing district of the State of Florida, was established by the Florida Legislature in 1951 under chapter 27438, Laws of Florida, which was recodified in Chapter 2006-347, Laws of Florida, as amended (collectively, the "District's Charter").
+As a special taxing district, Broward Health is not necessarily subject to all Florida state laws and regulations relating to business and procurement matters.
+However, Broward Health must still, and it is the policy of Broward Health to, conduct its business efficiently, with integrity, and in compliance with all applicable laws and regulations.
+Accordingly, and consistent with the District's Charter, the Board of Commissioners of North Broward Hospital District (the "Board") establishes this Business and Procurement Code (the "Code") to provide guidance to Broward Health in its business affairs and the conduct of orderly administrative procurements under ordinary circumstances for the purposes of promoting competitive, fair, open, and transparent procurement processes to facilitate Broward Health's effective and efficient operation, to reduce the appearance of improprieties and opportunities of favoritism, and to establish public confidence in the process by which Commodities and Services are procured.
+To that end, this Code shall govern and apply to the conduct of business and purchase of Commodities and Services by Broward Health, except as otherwise provided in this Code, under applicable law, the terms of a particular grant or funding source, or to the extent a more specific Board resolution or other policy applies to the particular business affairs or the specific type of procurement.
 Notwithstanding, nothing in this Code is intended to, nor shall it be construed or interpreted as, precluding the Board from engaging in its own independent competitive bidding process, waiving any irregularities or procedures of this Code as it pertains to a particular Competitive Solicitation, waiving the Competitive Solicitation Process, or otherwise waiving any bidding procedures, in whole or part, because of emergency or unusual circumstances or in accordance with federal and state law.